 Keyboard Data Entry allows the operator to use the System/3 console keyboard as a key-to-disk data entry station.
-Data files can be prepared and organized for direct usage by RPG II and Disk Sort programs.
+Data files can be prepared and organized for direct usage by RPG II and Disk Sort Programs.
 Ten batch and ten final totals can be utilized.

-Keyboard Source Entry enables the user to key RPG II source statements or other procedures directly into the source program library on disk.
+Key board Source Entry enables the user to key RPG II source statements or other procedures directly into the source program library on disk.
 Compilation can then take place from disk.

-Data Interchange Utility permits the user to convert RPG-produced data files into BASIC data files, and vice
+Data Interchange Utility permits the user to convert RPG-produced data files into BASIC data files, and vice versa.

 DISK SORT: Sorts disk files into either ascending or descending sequence.
 Accepts files organized in sequential, indexed, or direct fashion.
-Can perform a full-record sort, a
+Can perform a full-record sort, a tag sort (yielding a file of three-byte record addresses arranged in the desired sequence), or a "tagalong" sort (yielding a sequenced file of records containing only the key fields and data fields specified by the user).

-The functions and syntax of specification sheets for the System/3 Model 6 Disk Sort program are identical to those used with the System/3 Model 10 Disk Sort.
+The functions and syntax of specification sheets for the System/3 Model 6 Disk Sort Program are identical to those used with the System/3 Model 10 Disk Sort.
 Output data files created by the Model 6 Disk Sort can be processed by the Model 10 Disk Sort, and vice versa.